pahlawandevisa/Universal-PHP-Mailer/README.md

 ---

-#Security
+##Security

 This package applies some measures in order to mitigate malicious abuse attempts.
-However, it is advisable that you always validate and/or sanitise all user input.
+Despite this, it is advised that you always validate and/or sanitise all user input.

 You should validate and santise all email addresses.